mbcooper/ProtractorExample/readMe.md

     }
   );
 ```
 Notice how fluent the test statements are: `enterSearch`, `clickSearch` and `allResults`.
-NO matter how the DOM template changes, as long as the model bindings remain the same, we have a stable test.
+No matter how the DOM template changes, as long as the model bindings remain the same, we have a stable test.
 (OK - the button is by `id`).

 If we do change bindings, we only have to change the Page Object once ... all our specs remain stable.